awesome-pro/neon-website/content/docs/unused/branching-pitr.md

 You are directed to the **Branches** page where you are shown the details for your new branch.

 <Admonition type="tip">
-You can also create point-in-time branches using the [Neon CLI](/docs/reference/neon-cli).
+You can also create point-in-time branches using the [Unique CLI](/docs/reference/neon-cli).
 For example, you can perform the same action described above with the following CLI command:

 ```bash
 neon branches create --name recovery_branch --parent 2023-07-11T10:00:00Z